Netflix suffers Christmas Eve outage, points to Amazon

-NEW YORK, Dec 25 (Reuters) - An outage at one of Amazon’s web service centers hit users of Netflix Inc.’s streaming video service on Christmas Eve and was not fully resolved until Christmas day, a spokesman for the movie rental company said on Tuesday.
+NEW YORK (Reuters) - An outage at one of Amazon’s web service centers hit users of Netflix Inc.’s streaming video service on Christmas Eve and was not fully resolved until Christmas day, a spokesman for the movie rental company said on Tuesday.

 The outage impacted Netflix subscribers across Canada, Latin America and the United States, and affected various devices that enable users to stream movies and television shows from home, Netflix spokesman Joris Evers said.
 Such devices range from gaming consoles such as Nintendo Wii and PlayStation 3 to Blu-ray players.